arago/rike/README.md

 Quickstart:
 =============

+* see [AMI_QUICKSTART](https://github.com/arago/rike/blob/master/AMI_QUICKSTART.md) on how to start a preconfigured EC2 rike instance

+or build from source:

 * install all maven dependencies and system requirements
 * package the arago-base-theme and arago-base-layout
 * package the arago-rike webapp